Behavioural Engines

 Mathematical implementation

-The core of the project is mathematical.
-Models are implemented from first principles in Python using FastAPI as a typed execution layer.
+The core of the project is mathematical, where models are implemented from first principles in Python using FastAPI as a typed execution layer.
 Prospect theory value functions, probability weighting curves, and intertemporal discounting functions are computed dynamically rather than hardcoded.

-Translating theory into code exposed edge cases that are easy to miss on paper: scaling behaviour, numerical stability, parameter sensitivity, and boundary constraints.
+Translating theory into code exposed edge cases that are easy to miss on paper such as scaling behaviour, numerical stability, parameter sensitivity, and boundary constraints.
 The act of implementation deepened my understanding of the models themselves.

 Behavioural Engines model configuration view